bradycargle/BradyCargle/src/posts/the-anatomy-of-1m-month.md

 My philosophy is that talent can be taught to the person who has the right mindset.
 And right now this hiring process works; my team only has to be better than my competition: my competition that only hires locals or has no team at all.
 I can hire great people at a fraction of the cost of my competitors.
 There is a small drop in quality of their English levels, but this is an easy fix.
 Technical skills are at least what I can find in the USA.

 But the team I have is not the team who will make my dreams come true.
-This team works right now, my team acquisition works right now, but what about when my competition is better?
+I will need more.
+More developers, more customer support, more everything.
+This doesn’t mean that I will fire my current team, but that I will need new people too.
+My team right now works right now, my team acquisition works right now, but what about when my competition is better?
 What about when I’m no longer a small town web dev, but someone who is competing on an international level?
 What about when my best players are getting poached, or when to find the best players, I have to do the poaching?

 “All of the most productive people already have a job.” - Alex Hormozi